 I certainly don't know of any travelers who have had either the time or the will to try this by public transport.
-Let me know if you do! almost 9 years ago
+Let me know if you do! about 9 years ago

 I did this trip just over 2 months ago.
 One word for it - AWESOME!
 I did it on a motorbike but if you wanted a truely 'local' experience then public transport (not what you'd call it though) is one option.
 For me, the motorbike was the only way to go - as long as you have prior riding experience.
 Vietnam is not the place to learn:)

 Yok Don (near the Cambodian border) is a fantastic national park, and from there you can follow the border road north (Road 14 from memory).
 There are so many villages to stop in at along the way.
 Nothing touristy - just pure local flavour!